pakal/rsfile/doc/native_io_concepts.rst

-Finally, file closing operations have been modified to work around the fcntl() flaws: when a stream is closed, RsFile will delay the real closing of native files descriptors as long as the process keeps some locks on the same disk file.
+Finally, file closing operations have been modified to work around the fcntl() flaws: when a stream is closed, RSFile will delay the real closing of native files descriptors as long as the process keeps some locks on the same disk file.

 The danger with this workaround, is that your process could run out of available file file descriptors, if it continuely